stackbit-projects/magical-iron-e6244/content/pages/index.md

       - title: 0%
         content: >
           Join us and be a TipsyTigers VIP holder (1000 slots only).
-VIP members mint at a discounted price, gain early access to sales and many more.
+VIP members mint at a discounted price, gain early access to sales, and many more.
           When we achieve 10,000 members in our Discord server, we will drop our TipsyTiger Hard Seltzer website that features our hard seltzer line, sneak peeks of our brewery and a massive $100,000 giveaway.